 Monday through Thursday: 7:30AM – 2:30PM

-There will be no access to the Mill Road Leaf Site on weekends.
+There will be no access to the Mill Road Leaf Site on weekends for contractors.

 Payment accepted by check only at the following rates (cost per load):